luximil/Bollinger-Bands-Mean-Reversion-Grid/README.md

 ## Abstract
 The main goal of the strategy is to trade the price's reversion to a moving average when it surpasses one of the outer bands of the Bollinger Bands indicator.
 To do that a set of positions is entered, and they are closed on the price reaching an intermediate level between the outer band and the moving average.

-The strategy is intended to trade FX pairs constituted by currencies with similar risk drivers, like EURCHF or EURGBP.
+The strategy is intended to trade FX pairs constituted by currencies from countries/economies that are are tightly related to each other or that are driven by the same or very similar factors and risk drivers.
+Some examples are the Euro and the Swiss Franc, the Australian Dollar and the New Zealand Dollar or the Euro and the British Pound.